Artistic Director Transition Update

 At a board meeting this spring, the Transition committee further reflected on the reality of COVID-19, its impact on our community and our programming.
 We will not risk in-person programming until a vaccine is available.
 We considered a three-year schedule of company activity under four possible scenarios, each based on a different timeline of when a vaccine will be available (or not).
 We committed to shifting all programming to online platforms until at least December 2020, and noted many of these activities may be successfully managed by our Managing Director Cadence Konopaki, thereby reducing demands on an Artistic Director until early 2021 when we hope to being shifting — or at the least planning to shift — back to in-person rehearsals, performance, and training.

 We therefore decided to delay an active search for a candidate to whom we would offer a position starting in 2021.
-Outgoing AD Rena Cohen agreed to continue serving in a reduced capacity for the next 4-6 months to facilitate a longer, slower transition, with flexibility to withdraw sooner if circumstances dictate.
+Outgoing Artistic Director Rena Cohen agreed to continue serving in a reduced capacity for the next 4-6 months to facilitate a longer, slower transition, with flexibility to withdraw sooner if circumstances dictate.

 Meanwhile, our Transition Committee is not being idle!
 The Committee has pivoted to widening its perspective by talking to artists with disabilities across Canada about what they’d like to see happening in our sector over the next 5-10 years.